nickswalker/nickwalker.us/pages/energy_gels.md

 Endurance athletes consume highly concentrated carbohydrate solutions because it maintains blood glucose levels and spares [limited accessible energy sources](https://doi.org/10.1093%2Fnutrit%2Fnuy001).
 There are [many "energy gel" sports nutrition products](https://www.researchgate.net/profile/Xuguang-Zhang-2/publication/277081684_Extreme_Variation_of_Nutritional_Composition_and_Osmolality_of_Commercially_Available_Carbohydrate_Energy_Gel/links/557971f508aeb6d8c020255c/Extreme-Variation-of-Nutritional-Composition-and-Osmolality-of-Commercially-Available-Carbohydrate-Energy-Gel.pdf) to choose from.

 They can be costly, anywhere from $1 per 25g of carbohydrates to as much as [$3.5 per 25g for high-end solutions](https://www.maurten.com/products/us/gel-100-box-us).
-If you're running a 4:00 marathon and using 60g per hour, that means spending $8-$28.
-You might spend $50-$150 per marathon training block on gels if you're practicing nutrition regularly.
+That means spending $8-$28 to cover a marathon, and maybe $50-$150 per marathon training block on gels if you're practicing nutrition regularly.

-Fortunately, it's easy to make passable gels at home.
+Fortunately, it's easy to make nutrition at home.
 The basic idea is **to target a 3:1 glucose to fructose ratio**, then add water to reach a manageable concentration.

 DIY means you can easily add caffeine and salt, or substitute a carb source.
 And you can use the containers of your choice.
 I am partial to [100ml flip-cap plastic pouches](https://www.amazon.com/s?k=100ml+plastic+flasks+concealable) which fit in most shorts' gel pockets.
-For workouts, I dump the ingredients in a bottle and treat it like an energy drink.
+For workouts, I dump the ingredients in a bottle as a sports drink.

 ## Recipe